jensserna/jensserna/README.md

 ### Hi I'm Jens Serna 👋

-- 🔭 I’ve been coding for over 20 years
+- 🔭 I’ve been coding for a while
 - 🌱 I’m currently learning Jenkins
 - 👯 I’m looking to collaborate on SaaS projects
 - ⚡ Fun fact: love soccer and can play it